 Like comedy, a good tax strategy requires timing.
 For instance, if you are considering investing in a mutual fund for your taxable accounts, you may want to consider the distributions history of that fund.
-Mutual funds are required to distribute any earnings they might have realized from interest, dividends, and capital gains to their shareholders every year, and investors are likely to incur a tax liability on the distribution.
+Mutual funds are required to distribute at least 90% of earnings they might have realized from interest, dividends, and capital gains to their shareholders every year, and investors are likely to incur a tax liability on the distribution.
 It doesn’t matter whether you have owned the fund for a year or a day, if you own it when it makes a distribution, you are obligated to pay taxes.
 To avoid this potential tax liability, pay close attention to the distribution schedules for any funds you own—and avoid purchasing fund shares just before the distribution date.

 If you are thinking of selling a fund just before the distribution, you may want to reconsider.
 The downside of selling funds in an attempt to avoid a distribution is that depending how much you paid for your shares, you could generate a significant capital gain—and the tax bill to go with it.
 So you need to factor in the potential tax impact of your decision against other criteria, including your asset allocation strategy and market outlook.

 You also need to be aware of how long you hold an investment.
 If you sell a fund or security within one year of buying it, any gain could be subject to short-term capital gains rates, as high as 39.6% in 2013—and some high earners may be subject to the 3.8% Medicare surtax as well.
 You can qualify for a lower rate on gains by holding assets for over a year—the highest rate for long-term capital gains is 20%, plus an additional 3.8% if you are subject to the Medicare surtax.